 Chateau Haut Bages Liberal History, Overview

 One of the few Bordeaux chateaux with three words in their name.
 Chateau Haut Bages Liberal came across its unusual moniker for very simple reasons.
 The property is situated on the hills of Bages, a tiny area between Pauillac and St. Julien.
 Liberal is the name of the family that owned the chateau during the 18th century.

-From there you get Haut Bages Liberal, one of the few chateau in the Medoc, with a 3 word name.
-The Liberal family were well-known in Bordeaux, as not only were they chateau owners in the Left Bank, but they were also well-established Bordeaux negociants.
+From there you get Haut Bages Liberal, one of the few chateaus in the Medoc, with a 3-word name.
+The Liberal family was well-known in Bordeaux, as not only were they chateau owners in the Left Bank, but they were also well-established Bordeaux negociants.

 In 1983, they sold Chateau Haut Bages Liberal to the Taillan group.
 The Taillan group owns several chateaux in Bordeaux including: Chateau Gruaud Larose in Saint Julien, Chateau Ferrier in Margaux, Chateau Chasse Spleen, Chateau Camensac, Chateau Gressier Grand Poujeaux and Chateau Citran in the Haut Medoc and Chateau Broustet in Sauternes.

 In 2000, the new owners, the Taillan group, renovated and modernized their wine-making facilities in Pauillac.
 Today Chateau Haut Bages Liberal is run by Claire Villars-Lurton.
 Claire Villars-Lurton is also the manager in charge of Chateau Ferriere and Chateau La Gurgue in Margaux and Chateau Domeye in St. Estephe.